The Non-Orientable Topology of Condorcet's Paradox: Discussion and Conclusions

 Another consequential property of these topological models was whether preference cycles corresponded to boundaries of a surface or to patches within the surface.
 In the former case, preference cycles were said to be \term{unrealised} in the model; in the latter, they were said to be \term{realised} in the model.
-When contradictory preference cycles were realised, the resulting non-orientable surface was shown to be homeomorphic to the real projective plane (Theorem \ref{theorem:realised-contradictory}).
-Otherwise, when contradictory preference cycles were unrealised, the resulting non-orientable surface was found to be homeomorphic to the Klein bottle (Theorem \ref{theorem:unrealised-contradictory}).
-The introduction of the concept of realised preference cycles was essential for distinguishing between topological models of sets of preferences with vs without preference cycles.
-By applying our classification of topological representations of realised and contradictory preference cycles, we were able to reduce Arrow’s Impossibility Theorem to a statement about the orientability of a particular topological model (Theorem~\ref{theorem:arrow-reduction}).
-Consequently, Condorcet’s Paradox itself, which Arrow’s Impossibility Theorem generalises \cite{dantoni,paper0-arxiv}, can likewise be reduced to a question concerning the orientability of a surface.
+When contradictory preference cycles were unrealised, the resulting non-orientable surface was found to be homeomorphic to the Klein bottle (Theorem~\ref{theorem:unrealised-contradictory}).
+Otherwise, when contradictory preference cycles were realised, the resulting non-orientable surface was shown to be homeomorphic to the real projective plane (Theorem~\ref{theorem:realised-contradictory}).
+The introduction of the concept of realised preference cycles was essential for distinguishing between topological models of sets of preference relations with vs. without preference cycles.
+This distinction was critical for reformulating Arrow's Impossibility Theorem (which generalises Condorcet's Paradox~\cite{dantoni,paper0-arxiv}) in terms of the orientability of a surface derivable from a Social Welfare Function (Theorem~\ref{theorem:arrow-reduction-1}).